lukasmartinelli/hwk/README.md

 # the ints function transforms a list of strings into a list of ints
 seq -100 100 \
   | hwk '\lines -> filter negative $ ints lines' \
-  | hwk '\lines -> foldl (+) 0 $ ints lines'
+  | hwk '\lines -> sum $ ints lines'

+# get first two columns of tsv file
+cat data.tsv |
+  | hwk '\lines -> map (take 2) $ map (splitOn "\t") lines'
 ```

 The argument passed to `hwk` must be a valid Haskell statement.
-It should always return a fucntion that takes takes a list of strings and returns either a new list or a single element.
+It should always return a function that takes a list of strings and returns either a new list or a single element.
 The `hwk env` command loads the statement into the environment with the specified function name for later reuse.

 ## Install